lorien/awesome-web-scraping/ruby.md

 *Libraries for parsing and manipulating specific text formats.*

+* General
+  * [markup](https://github.com/github/markup) — GitHub library to convert mardown, rst, creole, etc into HTML
 * Office
   * [Yomu](https://github.com/Erol) - Read text and metadata from files and documents (.doc, .docx, .pages, .odt, .rtf, .pdf)
   * [spreadsheet](https://github.com/zdavatz/spreadsheet) - The Spreadsheet Library is designed to read and write Spreadsheet Documents.
   * [roo](https://github.com/Empact/roo) - Roo implements read access for all spreadsheet types and read/write access for Google spreadsheets.
   * [google-spreadsheet-ruby](https://github.com/gimite/google-spreadsheet-ruby) - This is a library to read/write Google Spreadsheet.
   * [rubyXL](https://github.com/weshatheleopard/rubyXL) - rubyXL is a gem which allows the parsing, creation, and manipulation of Microsoft Excel (.xlsx/.xlsm) Documents
   * [remote_table](https://github.com/seamusabshere/remote_table) - Open local or remote XLSX, XLS, ODS, CSV (comma separated), TSV (tab separated), other delimited, fixed-width files, and Google Docs.
   * [sheets](https://github.com/bspaulding/Sheets) - Work with spreadsheets easily in a native ruby format.
   * [workbook](https://github.com/murb/workbook) - Workbook contains workbooks, as in a table, contains rows, contains cells, reads/writes excel, ods and csv and tab separated files...
   * [oxcelix](https://github.com/gbiczo/oxcelix) - A fast Excel 2007/2010 (.xlsx) file parser that returns a collection of Matrix objects
   * [wrap_excel](https://github.com/tomiacannondale/wrap_excel) - WrapExcel is to wrap the win32ole, and easy to use Excel operations with ruby.
 Detailed description please see the README.
 * libpcap
   [PacketFul](https://github.com/packetfu/packetfu) - A library for reading and writing packets to an interface or to a libpcap-formatted file.
 * JSON
   * [JsonCompare](https://github.com/a2design-company/json-compare) - Returns the difference between two JSON files
+  * [JSON](https://github.com/flori/json) — includes pure Ruby and C implementation for JSON.
+  * [JSON::Stream](https://github.com/dgraham/json-stream) — a streaming JSON parser that generates SAX-like events.
+  * [YAJL](https://github.com/brianmario/yajl-ruby) — a streaming JSON parsing and encoding library for Ruby (C bindings to YAJL).
+  * [OJ](https://github.com/ohler55/oj) — Optimized JSON, as the name implies, was written to provide speed optimized JSON handling.
+So far it has achieved that, and is about 2 times faster than any other Ruby JSON parser, and 3 or more times faster at serializing JSON.
 * Markdown
   * [kramdown](https://github.com/gettalong/kramdown) - Kramdown is yet-another-markdown-parser but fast, pure Ruby, using a strict syntax definition and supporting several common extensions.
   * [Maruku](https://github.com/bhollis/maruku) - A pure-Ruby Markdown-superset interpreter.
   * [Redcarpet](https://github.com/vmg/redcarpet) - A fast, safe and extensible Markdown to (X)HTML parser.
 * ATOM/RSS
   * [Feed normalizer](https://github.com/aasmith/feed-normalizer) - Extensible Ruby wrapper for Atom and RSS parsers.
   * [Feedjira](https://github.com/feedjira/feedjira) - A feed fetching and parsing library.
   * [Ratom](https://github.com/seangeo/ratom) - A fast, libxml based, Ruby Atom library.
   * [Simple rss](https://github.com/cardmagic/simple-rss) - A simple, flexible, extensible, and liberal RSS and Atom reader.
+  * BSON
+    * [BSON](https://github.com/mongodb/bson-ruby) — Ruby implementation of the BSON Specification (2.0.0+), http://bsonspec.org
+  * MessagePack
+    * [MessagePack](https://github.com/msgpack/msgpack-ruby) — an efficient binary serialization format.
+It lets you exchange data among multiple languages like JSON but it's faster and smaller.
+For example, small integers (like flags or error code) are encoded into a single byte, and typical short strings only require an extra byte in addition to the strings themselves.
+See http://msgpack.org
+  * Protobuf
+    * [Protobuf](https://github.com/localshred/protobuf) — Ruby implementation for Protocol Buffers.

 ## Natural Language Processing